AtieDag/atiedag.github.io/_posts/2018-02-15-Web-scraping-Selenium Part 1.md

-We surround it with a try/except
+So we surround it with a try/except.

 ```python